 - This includes the scoring criteria and weightings that we use.

-If you have any queries regarding the competition, or your entry has any special requirements, please contact the Schools' Competition team.
+If you have any queries regarding the competition, or your entry has any special requirements, please contact us.